iLearn-Lab/NeurIPS25-VTFSL/README.md

 1. Download Weights

-- Pre-training and Meta-tuning weights: [Google Cloud](https://drive.google.com/drive/folders/1qvXTPBmiw3Rb4Aj2uopvYKri4fm7-X2I?usp=sharing)
+- Pre-training and meta-tuning weights: [Google Cloud](https://drive.google.com/drive/folders/1qvXTPBmiw3Rb4Aj2uopvYKri4fm7-X2I?usp=sharing)
-- Please download checkpoints and then put them into ./checkpoints directory.
+- Please download checkpoints you need and then put them into ./checkpoints directory.

 2. Run Inference
 Run the evaluation script with the desired settings.
 For example, to evaluate on the miniImageNet dataset with a 5-way 5-shot configuration: